 Get your ads to show on the first page

-- Select Customize columns from the drop-down menu.
+- Select Modify columns from the drop-down.

-The first page bid estimate is a guide, meant to give you greater insight with which to plan your bidding strategy -- but meeting your first page bid estimate isn’t a guarantee of ad position.
-Ad position will still depend on Quality Score, your CPC bid, your budget and account settings, and user and advertiser behavior.
+Ad position bid estimates are a guide, meant to give you greater insight with which to plan your bidding strategy -- but meeting your ad position estimate isn’t a guarantee of ad position.
+Ad position will still depend on competition from other advertisers, the components of your Quality Score (expected clickthrough rate, ad relevance, and landing page experience), your CPC bid, the expected impact of extensions and other ad formats, your budget and account settings, and user and advertiser behavior.

-First page bid estimates try to estimate the bid needed for your ad to generally reach the first page of search results for the device(s) you’re targeting.
+First page, top of page, and first position bid estimates show the bid you likely need for your ad to reach your preferred placement in search results for the device(s) you’re targeting.

 What to do if your ad still doesn’t appear

 In some cases, your ad might not appear in your preferred placement in the search results, even if you meet the relevant bid estimate for that placement.
 Keep in mind that these estimates are guidelines based on your keyword's Quality Score and recent advertiser competition, and they apply to search queries exactly matching your keyword.
 Meeting these bid estimates isn’t a guarantee of where your ad will appear.

 Below are a few common reasons your ad might not show on the first page, even when you meet this bid estimate:

 - Advertiser competition: There could be new competition on your keywords.

 - Keyword match: The searches customers are performing might not match up exactly with your keywords.